Dre Campbell Farm

 How to Eat (Raw or Cooked)

-Health experts also say vegetables that belong to the cabbage family should be eaten raw only in small amounts.
+Health experts also advise that vegetables from the cabbage family should be eaten raw in small amounts only.
 Eating cruciferous foods raw may also cause digestive issues in some people [4].

 Steaming is one of the best methods for cooking vegetables.
 They are softened by the heat, making them easier to eat.
 More importantly, they retain the majority of their nutrients.